Florida's Wildlife Legacy Initiative

 The Action Plan is a comprehensive, statewide plan for conserving the state's wildlife and vital natural areas for future generations.
 Partners are essential in identifying and prioritizing Initiative goals that implement the Action Plan.
 These goals direct the use of State Wildlife Grant funding and other FWC resources.

-The Initiative's ultimate goal is for Florida's conservation community to share ownership of the Action Plan, implement the conservation actions in the Action Plan, and pool financial resources to leverage cooperative conservation efforts.
+The ultimate goal is for Florida's conservation community to share ownership of the Action Plan, implement the conservation actions in the Action Plan, and pool financial resources to leverage cooperative conservation efforts.

 Why State Wildlife Action Plans?